-At Dilston, during her residency from the 5th to the 19th of July 2017, Catriona will be developing ideas for new works and reflecting on her Pellitory study and Athina Garden City project, which founded a new mediterranean garden at A-DASH project space in Athens in 2017.
-Catriona will be availble to discuss her work on Wednesday 12th July and Wednesday 19th of July in the Herbology House.
-For further info, see catrionagallagher.com
+At Dilston, during her residency from the 5th to the 19th of July 2017, Catriona developed ideas for new works and reflecting on her Pellitory study and Athina Garden City project, which founded a new mediterranean garden at A-DASH project space in Athens in 2017.
+To see the latest from Catriona, see catrionagallagher.com

-We are delighted to welcome Artist in Residence, Pauline Aitken.
-As part of her residency, Pauline will be working in response to the medicinal plants here in the Physic Garden in June when you can meet her, and discuss her work.
-As part of the residency, she will be holding one and two day workshops on the power of drawing http://dilstonphysicgarden.com/workshop-on-drawing/
+We were honoured to have Pauline Aitken’s in residence which ended July 2017.
+As part of her residency, Pauline worked in response to the medicinal plants here in the Physic Garden and held workshops on the power of drawing.

 Since then, her work has centred on medicinal plants and their value to us all in a world where bio-diversity is under threat.
 In 2009, with the support of a grant from the Wellcome Trust, she worked at the University of Cambridge’s Department of Physiology, Development & and Neuroscience.
 The project, ‘Cardio-Active’, explored the structure of the human heart and the changes that occur when normal function ceases, alongside the benefits of the foxglove plant, which has been used for 250 years in the treatment of certain heart conditions.
 Visual relationships between plant and human tissue were explored through the composition of complex digital montages.